ryansturmer/em.js/README.md

 How to use
 ----------
 em.js is just a shim that replaces the `measureText` method on the HTML5 canvas 2D drawing context with one that actually implements some of the proposed metrics.
-To use it, simply include em.js in your web project before you make any calls to `measureText`
+To use it, simply include em.js in your web project before you make any calls to `measureText.`  You can then [use measureText as you would normally](http://www.w3schools.com/tags/canvas_measuretext.asp) but get more of the promised metrics from the standard.
+As always, your mileage may vary.

 References
 ----------